stan-dev/math/doxygen/contributor_help_pages/adding_new_distributions.md

       y_ref, mu_ref, sigma_ref);
 ```

-This sets up each of the input operands partials so that we only store and calculate
+This sets up each of the input operand's partials so that we only store and calculate
 the ones we need.

 -------------------------------------